 MONSTER FEST is the exhibition arm of Monster Pictures, including Australia’s premier genre film festival which takes place annually in November.
-It is a celebration of all that is weird and wonderful in the international cult cinema palette – Horror, fantasy, science-fiction, action, animation, erotica and more.
+It is a celebration of all that is weird and wonderful in the international cult cinema palette – Horror, fantasy, science-fiction, action, crime, noir, dark drama, gothic western, black comedy, animation, erotica and more.

 MONSTER FEST is about blackened cinemas with awe-struck patrons sitting on the edge of their seats.
 It’s about white knuckles, cold sweats, nervous gasps, gut-wrenching laughs and screams in the dark, but most of all Monster Fest is about people – people who love cinema with bite, a community of like-minded souls from every corner of life, united by a passion for the most twisted imaginings on the planet.

 It is dangerous, delirious and delightful.
 It is about moving with wild abandon into the darkened recesses of cinematic imagination, and doing it with others.
 It’s about leaving your living room, entering the cinema and daring to live it large with films that are larger than life itself.

 Founded in 2011, Monster Fest is a mix of Premieres, international festival favourites, challenging new discoveries and curated repertory sidebars alongside industry-focused events such as panels and masterclasses with renowned international guests, and a special emphasis on supporting emerging Australian genre film talent through the festival and beyond.
 Under the banner of ‘Monster Fest Presents’, we host screenings and events throughout the year, including theatrical engagements of Monster Pictures titles and in partnership with other distributors in the Australian genre community.

 To book Monster Pictures titles, or to inquire about collaborating on an event, contact Monster Fest Director Kier-La Janisse at email@example.com.